wadie999/Chat-Bot/README.md

 Prepare the Transcript: Place your transcript file in the project directory and name it 1_transcript.txt.

-Run the Script: You can run the script from the command line with the desired query as an argument:
+Run the Script: You can run the script from the command line:

-`python src\llm.py "Your Query Here"`
+`uvicorn src.main:app --reload`

 ## Theoretical Background